 - Rampant misuse of public vehicles (up to three at a time have been spotted at Cabela’s)

-- Abuse of city employees by public officials (mayor had her assistant clean her house)
+- Abuse of city employees by public officials (mayor had employees clean her house and babysit her kids)

-- Gross misuse of the city’s credit cards at department stores and restaurants
+- Gross misuse of the city’s credit cards at area restaurants and department stores

-As a result of our investigations the city finally published its utility rates on its bills; it disclosed more info about its true financial losses during Pony Express Days; it cleaned up many of its sloppy accounting practices; the employees quit using city vehicles for trips that would embarrass them; and it even lowered our natural gas rates to an appropriate level, which is now saving residents hundreds of dollars every year.
-Mayor Jackson, in a vain attempt to win re-election, even started fixing the city’s roads, which she neglected for many years while she was busy throwing parties for her favorite constituents using taxpayer funds.
+As a result of our investigations the city finally got around to publishing its utility rates on its bills; it disclosed more info about its true financial losses during Pony Express Days; it cleaned up many of its sloppy accounting practices; its employees reduced the number of non-business related trips they made using city vehicles; and it even lowered our natural gas rates to an appropriate level, which saved residents hundreds of dollars per year.
+Our former mayor, Heather Jackson, in a vain attempt to win re-election, even started fixing the city’s roads, which she neglected for many years while she was busy throwing parties for her favorite constituent groups using taxpayer money.

 While we have accomplished many things, there’s still a lot of work to do.
-The city keeps paying its under-qualified employees top-tier salaries, and it still spends way too much on PR and entertainment.
-Plus, there’s a culture of corruption among many of its employees that will only really change when they are held accountable for their past transgressions.
+The city keeps paying its under-qualified and dishonest employees top-tier salaries, and it still spends way too much on public relations and entertainment.
+Plus, there’s a culture of corruption among its employees that will only really change when they are held accountable for their past transgressions.

-Since the city’s auditors, the state’s auditors, and the county attorney’s office all seem to have no desire to actually hold anyone accountable, our goal is to document and expose the city’s failings so voters can hold their public and city officials accountable on election day.
+Since none of Utah’s law enforcement personnel have been willing to stop the corruption our goal is to document and expose the city’s failings so voters can hold their city officials accountable on election day.
 It’s going to be a long road to clean up Eagle Mountain, but we’ve made substantial progress in a relatively short period of time.

-Disclosure: Due to a chiropractic injury I suffered in 2006 my ability to read and write was severely compromised.
-I still do it when absolutely necessary, but it’s extremely bad for my health and painful to my brain.
+On a personal note, due to a chiropractic injury and stroke I suffered in 2006 my ability to read and write was severely compromised.
+I still do it when absolutely necessary, but it’s extremely difficult and painful because of circulatory issues in my brain.
 As a result, I don’t update this website on a regular basis.
 Nor do I respond to most emails in a timely manner.
-In general, I try to do the minimum necessary to clean up the city so I can afford to keep living here.
+In general, I try to do the absolute minimum necessary to clean up the city so I can afford to keep living here.

 Eagle Mountain, Utah